Shallow Foundations :

 - The end piers should be designed and constructed to take the outward thrust caused by arch action.

-This of foundation is not commonly used for buildings, but it is quite suitable for other structures like bridges, reservoirs, tanks, supports for drainage lines etc.
+This foundation is not commonly used for buildings, but it is quite suitable for other structures like bridges, reservoirs, tanks, supports for drainage lines, etc.

-The foundation constructed sufficiently below ground level with some artificial arrangements such as piles, wells etc, at their base are called deep foundations.
-Deep foundation are further classified into the following types ;
+The foundation constructed sufficiently below ground level with some artificial arrangements such as piles, wells, etc, at their base are called deep foundations.
+Deep foundations are further classified into the following types ;

 - Pile foundation